DEVIAS: Learning Disentangled Video Representations of Action and Scene: DEVIAS

-\paragraph{Disentangle loss.} For action and scene slot learning, we define the disentangle loss with a unified head for predicting a $N_A+N_S$ dimensional vector as follows:
+\textbf{Disentangling encoder loss.} For action and scene slot learning, we define the disentangling encoder loss with a unified head for predicting a $N_A+N_S$ dimensional vector as follows:

-Here, $\y^a$ denotes the ground-truth action label and $\y^s$ represents the soft scene label. $\S_{action}$ is the action slot, and $\S_{scene}$ is the scene slot.
-Scene action datasets often do not provide ground truth scene labels, we obtain $\y^s$ from a frozen off-the-shelf scene recognition model.
-For more details, please see \appref{appendix_devias}.
+Here, $y^a$ denotes the ground-truth action label and $y^s$ represents the ground-truth scene label. $\S_{action}$ is the action slot, and $\S_{scene}$ is the scene slot.
+In cases where the dataset does not provide ground truth scene labels, we obtain $y^s$ by running a frozen off-the-shelf scene recognition model.
+For more details, please see the supplementary material.